section-engineering-education/engineering-education/content/articles/custom-pagination-using-django-rest-framework/index.md

 published: true
 url: /custom-pagination-using-django-rest-framework/
 title: Custom Pagination Using Django REST Framework with Vue
-description: The objective of this tutorial is to help the reader understand how to paginate web applications for better user experience and readability and how one can customize and modify the default pagination styles using Django REST Ramework with Vue.
+description: This tutorial aims to help the reader understand how to paginate web applications for better user experience and readability and how one can customize and modify the default pagination styles using Django REST Framework with Vue.
+author: atonya-dennis
-date: 2021-08-19T00:00:00-11:45
+date: 2021-11-8T00:00:00-11:45
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: